jack-dinsmore/IXPEML/README.md

 # Track Reconstruction with Machine Learning

 This package contains machine learning-based track reconstruction code for the Imaging X-ray Polarimetry Explorer (IXPE).
 This is v2.0 of the project, there will be updates.
+It was written by A. Lawrence Peirson and continued by Jack T. Dinsmore

 ## v2.0 Notes:
 * New NNs are trained on 687mbar pressure (according to ixpesim) and threshold 20.
 Apply these settings when using them.